 Trout has only played in the postseason once, which was short-lived with a first-round exit.
-The only thing he is missing on his resume is any kind of championship.
+The only thing he misses on his resume is any kind of championship.

 Trending: How To Get Cards Graded By PSA

-The value of Mike Trout’s cards has already reached the higher end of its value so there won’t be drastic price moves, but rather a reliable small increase in value each year.
+The value of Mike Trout’s cards has already reached the higher end of its value so there won’t be drastic price moves but rather a reliable slight increase in value each year.